 Final thoughts on hacks to pay off debt and still have a life

-Changing your habits to pay off debt and still have a life doesn’t mean that your life is over.
+Changing your habits to pay off debt and still have a life doesn’t mean your life is over.
 However, it does mean that your life might permanently look different.
+Doing more than just paying the minimum payment on your credit card can help reduce that high-interest debt, but it doesn’t mean you can’t ever eat out.

-You can choose to look at your new, debt-free way of living as an improvement on your old way of doing things.
+You can see your new, debt-free way of living improving your old way of doing things.

-Not only will living frugally help you accomplish big financial goals, but it will also help you feel more in control, less stressed and empowered that you can do anything you set your mind to.
+Not only will living frugally help you accomplish big financial goals, but it will also help you feel more in control, less stressed, and empowered to do anything you set your mind to.

-By following these 15 ideas for how to pay off debt and still have a life, you might find that your new frugal habits are both fulfilling and enjoyable.
+Following these 15 ideas for paying off debt and still having a life, you might find that your new frugal habits are both fulfilling and enjoyable.